 - Have your EIN ready to present to the bank

 - Bring your company’s Articles of Incorporation with you to show the bank

-There are some banks that regularly work with startups, such as Silicon Valley Bank, and any advisors your company has should be able to point you to appropriate options.
+There are some banks that regularly work with startups and any advisors your company has should be able to point you to appropriate options.

 How do international founders open U.S. bank accounts?

 Setting up a bank account as the international founder of a Delaware C Corp is more difficult than doing it from the US, because many banks require account openers to visit the bank in person and provide identification as well as the required documents.
 There are some agencies that will help you open a bank account for a fee, and some banks that will make special arrangements to open the account from abroad.
 In most cases the first step should be contacting the bank to confirm their usual practice and plan your approach with that information.

 Applying for a business credit card and opening a bank account for your company may feel tedious, but they are important steps to take early in your company’s life to ensure that you aren’t mixing personal and business funds and that you put clean processes for financial housekeeping in place before it becomes burdensome and complex to do so.

 Learn more about how Fidelity can help keep your financial house in order.

 Third parties mentioned and Fidelity are not affiliated.